Bruce Campbell (barrister): Parliament

 In the by-election on 13 June 1968, Campbell gained a 17.7% swing and won the seat with a majority of 3,311.
 His maiden speech on 1 November concentrated on the problem of housing in his constituency.
 He was successful in the ballot for Private Members' Bills later that month and introduced a Bill to award state pensions to some widows who did not qualify due to insufficient National Insurance contributions.
 Campbell attacked divorce reform for allowing men to take advantage of their own wrong; he supported the idea of consensual divorce without the need to prove fault.

 Judicial career

-Campbell lost his seat at the 1970 general election by 1,675 votes, and returned to the Bar where he had practised occasionally while a Member of Parliament.
+Campbell lost his seat at the 1970 general election by 1,675 votes, and returned to the Bar where he had practiced occasionally while a Member of Parliament.
 He was elected a Master of the Bench of the Inner Temple in that year, and two years later was appointed a Recorder of the Crown Court.
 In January 1976, Campbell's sentence of a 31-year-old mother of a two-month-old baby to six months' imprisonment was criticised by the mother's MP Robert Kilroy-Silk.
 Campbell became a Circuit Judge later that year.